-- · understand who is likely to be impacted and how - understand the values and characteristics of potentially affected communities - · identify and assess potential social impacts - develop management measures to mitigate adverse impacts and enhance benefits - support monitoring and reporting (including outcomes and performance indicators).
+· understand who is likely to be impacted and how

+- understand the values and characteristics of potentially affected communities - · identify and assess potential social impacts - · develop management measures to mitigate adverse impacts and enhance benefits - support monitoring and reporting (including outcomes and performance indicators).

 A consultative and inclusive engagement program is to commence at an early stage in the SIA process and is to consider the nature of the project and the needs of the different stakeholder groups.
-Stakeholders should include local residents and landholders, state agencies and local government, non-governmental organisations, Traditional Owners, unions, industry groups and businesses, community groups, and traditionally underrepresented stakeholders such as Aboriginal and Torres Strait Islander peoples, women, youth, and vulnerable groups.
+Stakeholders should include local residents and landholders, state agencies and local governments, non-governmental organisations and other identified stakeholders.

 Further detail on the role of various stakeholders in the SIA process is provided in Appendix 1.

 Stakeholders are to be provided with timely and relevant information about the project which presents an accurate indication of potential impacts and benefits.
-Stakeholder input is to inform the development of the SIA, including the baseline analysis, impact assessment, and development of management measures.
+Stakeholder input is to inform the development of the SIA, including the baseline analysis, assessment of impact, and development of management measures.

-2.3.4 Impact assessment
+2.3.4 Assessment of impact

-The purpose of the impact assessment is to identify and assess the potential social impacts associated with a project.
+The purpose of the assessment of impact is to identify and assess the potential social impacts associated with a project.
 This includes the associated infrastructure for the project such as roads, pipelines and worker accommodation villages.
 At this stage of the SIA process the assessment will identify potentially affected communities that are likely to be impacted (referred to as "potentially impacted communities").